shapeshed/jekyll.shapeshed.com/_posts/2007-03-12-typography_for_the_web.md

 ---
 layout: post
 title: Typography for the Web
-excerpt: "Until recently typography on the web has been overlooked.
+description: "Until recently typography on the web has been overlooked.
 This article discusses issues to consider and some of the techniques available to create strong typography. "
 categories: [Typography]
 ---
 ## Why not just use images?